 Information to be disclosed pursuant to Article 9(1) and 9(2) of Regulation (EU) No XXXX/2019 shall include at least

-a description of the sustainable investment objectives of the financial product, including the economic activity or activities the financial product invests directly or indirectly in; or another economic activity or activities contributing to an environmental or social objective, as outlined in Annex V, that the financial product invests in directly or indirectly; and
+a description of the sustainable investment objectives of the financial product, including the economic activity or activities the financial product invests directly or indirectly in; or another economic activity or activities contributing to an environmental or social objective, as outlined in Annex V, that the financial product invests in directly or indirectly;

+a description of how the investment strategy aims to ensure meeting the sustainable investment objective.

-a description of the methodologies used to measure how the sustainable investment objective of the financial product will be met.
+a description of the methodologies used to measure how the sustainable investment objective of the financial product will be met on a continuous basis.

+a description whether the sustainable investment objective is applied to all investments or only a proportion thereof;

 The information under paragraph 1(a) shall include at least the following:

-a description of how the financial product contributes to and does not harm an environmental or social objective, or combination thereof, and how the investee companies follow good governance practices;
+a description of how the financial product contributes to and does not significantly harm an environmental or social objective, or combination thereof, and how the investee companies follow good governance practices;

 all relevant indicators consistent with the content of the sustainable investment objective;